Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 4. Acromegaly is an excess of growth hormone in the body due to a tumor in the pituitary gland.

-5. Hyperparathyroidism is an excess of parathyroid hormone (parathyroid hormone) produced by the parathyroid glands.
+5. Hyperparathyroidism is an excess of parathyroid hormone (parathyroid hormone), which is produced parathyroid glands.
 Not to be confused with the thyroid gland!
-Parathyroid hormone increases the concentration of calcium in the blood due to the fact that it flushes this mineral from the bones.
+Parathyroid hormone increases the concentration of calcium in the blood by leaching this mineral from the bones.

-6. Hyper- and hypothyroidism - high or low levels of thyroid hormones.
+6. Hyper- and hypothyroidism are increased or decreased levels of thyroid hormones.

-If you do not treat the listed diseases, but simply give the patient pills for hypertension, then usually this does not allow enough to reduce the pressure.
-To bring the pressure back to normal, to avoid a heart attack and stroke, you need to participate in the treatment of a whole team of competent doctors - not only an endocrinologist, but also a cardiologist and surgeon with golden hands.
-The good news is that the treatment options for endocrine-induced hypertension have expanded significantly over the past 20 years.
-Surgery has become much safer and more effective.
-In some situations, timely surgical intervention allows you to normalize the pressure so much that you can cancel the constant intake of pills for hypertension.
+If you do not treat the listed diseases, but simply give the patient pills for hypertension, then this usually does not sufficiently reduce the pressure.
+To bring blood pressure back to normal and avoid heart attack and stroke, you need to participate in the treatment of a whole team of competent doctors - not just an endocrinologist, but also a cardiologist and a surgeon with golden hands.
+The good news is that treatment options for hypertension due to endocrine causes have expanded significantly over the past 20 years.
+Surgeries have become much safer and more effective.
+In some situations, timely surgical intervention allows you to normalize your blood pressure so much that you can stop taking regular pills for hypertension.

 The problem is that all the diseases listed above are rare and complex.
 Therefore, it is not easy for patients to find doctors who can treat them conscientiously and competently.
-If you suspect that you have hypertension due to an endocrine cause, then keep in mind that the endocrinologist on duty at the clinic will probably try to kick you off.
-He doesn't need your problems either for money, much less for nothing.
-Look for a sensible specialist based on the reviews of friends.
-Surely it will be useful to go to the regional center, and even to the capital of your state.
+If you suspect you have hypertension due to an endocrine cause, then keep in mind that the endocrinologist on duty at the clinic will probably try to kick you off.
+He doesn’t need your problems for money, much less for nothing.
+Look for a smart specialist based on reviews from friends.
+Surely it will be useful to go to regional center, or even to the capital of your state.

-Below is detailed information that will help you understand the course of treatment: why they are taking this or that event, prescribing medications, how to prepare for surgery, etc. Note that today, among patients with endocrine hypertension, not a single major serious study has been carried out, which would meet the criteria of evidence-based medicine.
-All information about the methods of treatment, which is published in medical journals, and then in books, is collected from the world on a string.
-Doctors exchange experience with each other, gradually generalize it, and so universal recommendations appear.
+Below is detailed information that will help you understand the course of treatment: why this or that activity is carried out, medications are prescribed, how to prepare for surgery, etc. Let us note that to date, not a single major serious study has been conducted among patients with endocrine hypertension. would meet the criteria of evidence-based medicine.
+All information about treatment methods, which is published in medical journals and then in books, is collected “from around the world.”
+Doctors exchange experiences with each other, gradually generalize them, and thus universal recommendations appear.

-A pheochromocytoma is a tumor that produces catecholamines.
-In 85% of cases, it is found in the medulla of the adrenal glands, and in 15% of patients - in the abdominal cavity or chest.
-It is extremely rare for a tumor that produces catecholamines to occur in the heart, bladder, prostate, pancreas, or ovaries.
+Pheochromocytoma is a tumor that produces catecholamines.
+In 85% of cases it is found in the adrenal medulla, and in 15% of patients - in the abdominal cavity or chest.
+It is extremely rare that a catecholamine-producing tumor occurs in the heart, bladder, prostate, pancreas or ovaries.
 In 10% of patients, pheochromocytoma is a hereditary disease.

-Usually it is a benign tumor, but in 10% of cases it turns out to be malignant and gives metastases.
-V? cases it produces adrenaline and norepinephrine, in? cases - only norepinephrine.
+Usually this is a benign tumor, but in 10% of cases it turns out to be malignant and metastasizes.
+IN? cases it produces adrenaline and norepinephrine, in? cases - only norepinephrine.
 If the tumor turns out to be malignant, it can also produce dopamine.
-Moreover, there is usually no relationship between the size of a pheochromocytoma and how abundantly it produces hormones.
+Moreover, there is usually no relationship between the size of the pheochromocytoma and how abundantly it produces hormones.

-Among all patients with arterial hypertension, approximately 0.1-0.4%, i.e., in 1-4 patients out of 1000, pheochromocytoma is found.
-In this case, the pressure can be increased all the time or by seizures.
-The most common symptoms are headache, increased sweating, and tachycardia (palpitations).
-If blood pressure is elevated, but these symptoms are not, then it is unlikely that the cause is pheochromocytoma.
-There are also hand tremors, nausea, vomiting, visual disturbances, attacks of fear, sudden pallor or, on the contrary, redness of the skin.
-About y? patients are found to be stable or sometimes elevated blood glucose and even sugar in the urine.
-In this case, the person inexplicably loses weight.
-If the heart is damaged due to the increased level of catecholamines in the blood, then symptoms of heart failure develop.
+Among all patients with arterial hypertension, approximately 0.1-0.4%, i.e., 1-4 patients out of 1000, are diagnosed with pheochromocytoma.
+In this case, the pressure may be elevated all the time or in attacks.
+The most common symptoms: headache, increased sweating and tachycardia (palpitations).
+If your blood pressure is elevated but these symptoms are not present, pheochromocytoma is unlikely to be the cause.
+There are also trembling hands, nausea, vomiting, visual disturbances, attacks of fear, sudden pallor or, conversely, redness of the skin.
+About y?
+Patients experience persistently or occasionally elevated levels of glucose in the blood and even sugar in the urine.
+At the same time, the person inexplicably loses weight.
+If the heart is affected due to increased levels of catecholamines in the blood, symptoms of heart failure develop.

-It happens that pheochromocytoma proceeds without pronounced symptoms.
-In such cases, the main complaints from patients are signs of tumor growth, that is, pain in the abdomen or chest, a feeling of overcrowding, and compression of internal organs.
-In any case, to suspect this disease, it is enough to simultaneously detect hypertension, high blood sugar and signs of accelerated metabolism against the background of normal levels of thyroid hormones.
+It happens that pheochromocytoma occurs without pronounced symptoms.
+In such cases, the main complaints from patients are signs of tumor growth, i.e. pain in the abdomen or chest, a feeling of fullness, compression of internal organs.
+In any case, to suspect this disease, it is enough to simultaneously detect hypertension, high sugar in the blood and signs accelerated exchange substances in the background normal level thyroid hormones.

-If possible, then compare the content in the urine of metabolic products of catecholamines in a normal situation and immediately after a hypertensive crisis.
-It would be nice to do the same with blood plasma.
-But this would require taking blood through a venous catheter, which must be installed 30-60 minutes in advance.
-It is impossible to keep the patient at rest all this time, and then so that he has a hypertensive crisis on schedule.
-A vein blood test is stress in itself, which increases the concentration of adrenaline and norepinephrine in the blood and thus leads to false positive results.
+If possible, compare the content of catecholamine metabolic products in the urine in a normal situation and immediately after a hypertensive crisis.
+It would be good to do the same with blood plasma.
+But to do this, one would have to take blood through a venous catheter, which must be installed 30-60 minutes in advance.
+It is impossible to keep the patient in a state of rest all this time, and then have him have a hypertensive crisis on schedule.
+A blood test from a vein is a stress in itself, which increases the concentration of adrenaline and norepinephrine in the blood and thus leads to false positive results.

-Also, for the diagnosis of pheochromocytoma, functional tests are used, in which they inhibit or stimulate the secretion of catecholamines.
+Also, to diagnose pheochromocytoma, functional tests are used, in which the secretion of catecholamines is inhibited or stimulated.
 The production of these hormones can be inhibited with the medication clonidine (clonidine).
-The patient donates blood for analysis, then takes 0.15-0.3 mg of clonidine, and then donates blood again after 3 hours.
-Compare the content of adrenaline and norepinephrine in both analyzes.
-Or they test how much the intake of clonidine suppresses the production of catecholamines at night.
-To do this, make analyzes of urine collected overnight.
-In a healthy person, after taking clonidine, the content of adrenaline and norepinephrine in nighttime urine will significantly decrease, while in a patient with pheochromocytoma, it will not.
+The patient donates blood for analysis, then takes 0.15-0.3 mg of clonidine, and then donates blood again 3 hours later.
+The content of adrenaline and norepinephrine in both tests is compared.
+Or they check how much clonidine suppresses the nighttime production of catecholamines.
+To do this, tests are performed on urine collected overnight.
+In a healthy person, after taking clonidine, the content of adrenaline and norepinephrine in night urine will significantly decrease, but in a patient with pheochromocytoma - not.

-Stimulation tests are also described in which patients receive histamine, tyramione, and best of all, glucagon.
-From taking stimulating drugs in patients with pheochromocytoma, blood pressure increases significantly, and the content of catecholamines increases several times, much more than in healthy people.
+Stimulation tests are also described, in which patients receive histamine, thyramione, and best of all, glucagon.
+Taking stimulant drugs in patients with pheochromocytoma significantly increases blood pressure, and the content of catecholamines increases several times, much stronger than in healthy people.
 To avoid a hypertensive crisis, patients are first given alpha-blockers or calcium antagonists.
-These are drugs that do not interfere with the production of catecholamines.
-Stimulation tests can only be used with great caution, because there is a risk of provoking a hypertensive crisis and cardiovascular catastrophe in the patient.
+These are drugs that do not affect the production of catecholamines.
+Stimulation tests can only be used with great caution, because there is a risk of provoking a hypertensive crisis and cardiovascular accident in the patient.

-The next stage in the diagnosis of pheochromocytoma is to identify the location of the tumor.
-For this, a computed tomography or magnetic resonance imaging is performed.
-If the tumor is in the adrenal glands, then it is usually easily detected, often even with the help of ultrasound, which is the most accessible examination.
-But if the tumor is not located in the adrenal glands, but somewhere else, then whether it will be possible to identify it depends largely on the experience and the will to victory that the doctor will show.
-As a rule, 95% of pheochromocytomas are found in the adrenal glands, if their size is more than 1 cm, and in the abdominal cavity, if their size is more than 2 cm.
+The next stage in diagnosing pheochromocytoma is identifying the location of the tumor.
+To do this, computed tomography or magnetic resonance imaging is performed.
+If the tumor is in the adrenal glands, it is usually easily detected, often even with the help of ultrasound, which is the most accessible examination.
+But if the tumor is located not in the adrenal glands, but somewhere else, then whether it can be identified largely depends on the experience and will to win that the doctor will show.
+As a rule, 95% of pheochromocytomas are found in the adrenal glands if their size is more than 1 cm, and in the abdominal cavity if their size is more than 2 cm.

-If a tumor cannot be detected using computed tomography or magnetic resonance imaging, then you have to do a radioisotope scan using a contrast agent.
+If a tumor cannot be detected using computed tomography or magnetic resonance imaging, then a radioisotope scan using a contrast agent has to be done.
 A substance that emits radioactivity is injected into the patient's blood.
 It spreads throughout the body, “illuminates” the vessels and tissues from the inside.
-Thus, X-ray examination is more informative.
-Metaiodbenzylguanidine is used as a contrast agent.
-A radioisotope scan using a contrast agent can cause kidney failure and has other risks as well.
+Thus, the X-ray examination is more informative.
+Metaiodobenzylguanidine is used as a contrast agent.
+Radioisotope scans using contrast material may cause kidney failure and have other risks.
 Therefore, it is prescribed only in exceptional cases.
 But if the benefit is higher than the potential risk, then you need to do it.

-They can also test for catecholamines in the blood that flows from the place where the tumor is located.
-If the definition of this place was not mistaken, then the concentration of hormones will be several times higher than in the blood taken from other vessels.
-Such an analysis is prescribed if a pheochromocytoma is found in the adrenal glands.
+They can also test for catecholamines in the blood that flows from the site of the tumor.
+If there was no mistake in identifying this location, then the concentration of hormones will be several times higher than in blood taken from other vessels.
+This analysis is prescribed if pheochromocytoma is found in the adrenal glands.
 However, this is a complex and risky analysis, so they try to do without it.

-For the treatment of pheochromocytoma, a surgical operation is performed to remove the tumor, if there are no contraindications to it.
-The good news for patients is that surgeons have introduced laparoscopy in recent years.
-This is a method of performing operations in which the incision in the skin is very small and the inside is also minimally damaged.
-Thanks to this, recovery takes no more than 2 weeks, and earlier it was an average of 4 weeks.
+To treat pheochromocytoma, surgery is performed to remove the tumor if there are no contraindications.
+The good news for patients is that last years surgeons introduced laparoscopy.
+This is a method of performing operations in which the incision on the skin is very small and minimal damage is also caused inside.
+Thanks to this, recovery takes no more than 2 weeks, while previously it was an average of 4 weeks.
 After surgery, more than 90% of patients experience a persistent decrease or even complete normalization of blood pressure.
 Thus, the effectiveness of surgical treatment of pheochromocytoma is very high.

-If it turns out that it is impossible to remove the tumor by surgery, then it is irradiated, and chemotherapy is also prescribed, especially if there are metastases.
+If it turns out that it is impossible to remove the tumor surgically, then it is irradiated, and chemotherapy is also prescribed, especially if there are metastases.
 Radiation and chemotherapy are called “conservative treatments,” that is, without surgery.
-As a result of their use, the size and activity of the tumor decreases, due to which the condition of the patients improves.
+As a result of their use, the size and activity of the tumor are reduced, due to which the condition of patients improves.

-What pills for pressure are prescribed for pheochromocytoma:
+What blood pressure pills are prescribed for pheochromocytoma:

 • alpha-blockers (prazosin, doxazosin, etc.);